shaia/BloomFilter/README.md

 A high-performance, cache-line optimized bloom filter implementation in Go with hardware-accelerated SIMD operations.

+**Optimized for small to medium filters (10K-100K elements)** with zero-allocation array mode.
+Scales to billions of elements with dynamic map mode.

 ## Features

 - **SIMD Acceleration**: Automatic detection and usage of AVX2, AVX512, and ARM NEON instructions